These are the best places to travel this summer

 The Gold Coast is relatively compact, but it holds several worthwhile sights.
 The 360° Chicago observatory and Museum of Contemporary Art are the top attention grabbers.

-The Gold Coast is the epicenter of hot-spot steakhouses, swanky eateries and martini lounges for pretty people on the prowl.
-You'll also find glamorous old-time lounges and skyscraper bars with stellar views in this neighborhood.
+This neighborhood is the epicenter of popular steakhouses, swanky eateries and martini lounges for pretty people on the prowl.
+You'll also find glamorous old-time lounges and skyscraper bars with stellar views.

 Best neighborhoods for culture

-Chinatown bustles with noodle shops and small storefronts and further west is Pilsen, where Mexican culture mixes with Chicago's bohemian underground, and colorful murals, taquerias and cafes are the result.
+Chinatown bustles with noodle shops and small storefronts.
+Further west is Pilsen, where Mexican culture mixes with Chicago's bohemian underground, and colorful murals, taquerias and cafes are the result.

 Blue Island Ave is a similarly rich vein.
 Chinatown offers a densely packed smorgasbord of noodle houses, low-cost bakeries and dim sum places.